ali5ter/home-automation/README.md

 Doing this with Docker Compose is super convenient and this [docker-compose.yml](homebridge/docker-compose.yml) file provides the definition.
 Running [start_server_stack.sh](start_server_stack.sh) script will use this definition to stand up the server.

 ** Note: Homebridge in Docker Desktop for macOS can’t be discovered by the Apple Home app reliably because Docker on Mac doesn’t expose the container’s mDNS/Bonjour to your LAN.
+This means Apple Home cannot find Homebridge running in Docker due to network isolation.
 Host networking doesn’t fix it on Mac (Docker’s host mode is a VM thing, not your actual Wi-Fi/Ethernet).
+For more details, see [Docker Desktop networking limitations on macOS](https://docs.docker.com/desktop/networking/).

 You can install Homebridge natively on macOS as long as you have [Node](https://nodejs.org/en) installed (which is easily installed using [homebrew](brew.sh)).
-Run the following from the terminal:
+To install Node using Homebrew, run:

 ```bash
 sudo npm install -g --unsafe-perm homebridge homebridge-config-ui-x